minoobeyzavi/Future-Projects/README.md

 1- Positive psychology on twitter

-The new tack of positive psychologists recommends focusing on people’s strengths and virtues as a point of departure.
-Rather than analyze the psychopathology underlying the problem, for example, positive psychologists might study the resilience of those who have managed a successful recovery.
+Positive psychologists recommend focusing on people’s strengths and virtues as a point of departure.
+Rather than analyze the psychopathology underlying the problem, positive psychologists might study the resilience of those who have managed a successful recovery.
 Their lab experiments might seek to define not the conditions that induce depraved behavior, but those that foster generosity, courage, creativity, and laughter. https://harvardmagazine.com/2007/01/the-science-of-happiness.html</br>

 => Twinkle